morepath/morepath/doc/building_large_applications.rst

 large gray area between application and framework, and offers support to build framework-like applications and application-like frameworks.

-The document doc:`app_reuse` describes some basic facilities for application reuse.
+The document doc:`app_reuse` describes the basic facilities Morepath offers for application reuse.
 The document :doc:`organizing_your_project` describes how a single application project can be organized, and we will follow its guidelines in this document.

-This document sketches out a concrete example of a larger application that consists of multiple sub-projects and sub-apps, and that needs customization.
+This document sketches out an example of a larger application that consists of multiple sub-projects and sub-apps, and that needs customization.

 A Code Hosting Site
 -------------------

-As an example of a large application composed of multiple parts we will describe how we could build a code hosting site with Morepath along the lines of Github or Bitbucket.
-We focus on the paths, not views.
+Our example large application will be a code hosting site along the lines of Github or Bitbucket.
+This example will be a sketch, focusing on the structure of the application as opposed to the details of the UI.

 Let's examine the URL structure of a code hosting site.
 Our hypothetical code hosting site lives on ``example.com``::